Flack27/Runeterra/4 - Sessions/Session 2.md

 > **RODERICK:** _genuinely confused_ "But this IS better than gold.
 Land!
 Your own domain!
 Do you know how many soldiers serve their entire lives hoping to earn a grant like this?"

-> **MATTHIAS:** "Perhaps they don't understand the value of what you're offering, my lord.
-A destroyed village might seem... less appealing than coin in hand."
+> **MATTHIAS:** "They don't seem to understand the value of what you're offering, my lord.
+A destroyed village might seem... less appealing than coin in hand for the simpler folk."

 > **RODERICK:** _frowning_ "It won't stay destroyed.
 That's the point.
 They rebuild it, it becomes theirs.
 In five years, ten years, they'll have something real."